Tenpi/Defuser/readme.md

 ### Lineart Extraction

-Invert the controlnet processor to extract a lineart (optionally with alpha).
+Invert the controlnet processor to extract the lineart of the image (optionally using alpha).

 ### Background Removal

-Click the transparency icon in the input image to run the segmentator.
+Click the transparency icon in the input image to run the segmentator which will attempt to separate the character from the background.

-### Simplify Sketch

-Attempts to clean up a rough sketch (misc tab).

-### Shade Sketch

-Applies shading to a sketch from a configerable light direction (misc tab).

-### Colorize Sketch

-Attempts to color a sketch using a reference image (misc tab).

-### Layer Divider

-Attempts to divide an image into psd layers (misc tab).

 ### Watermark Tool